dsboulder/query_reviewer/README.md

  * `enabled`: whether any output or query analysis is performed.
 Set this false in production!
  * `inject_view`: controls whether the output automatically is injected before the &lt;/body&gt; in HTML output.
  * `profiling`: when enabled, runs the MySQL SET PROFILING=1 for queries longer than the `warn_duration_threshold` / 2.0
- * `production_data`: whether the duration of a query should be taken into account (if you don't have real data, don't let query duration effect you!)
+ * `production_data`: whether the duration of a query should be taken into account
  * `stack_trace_lines`: number of lines of call stack to include in the "short" version of the stack trace
  * `trace_includes_vendor`: whether the "short" verison of the stack trace should include files in /vendor
  * `trace_includes_lib`: whether the "short" verison of the stack trace should include files in /lib
  * `warn_severity`: the severity of problem that merits "WARNING" status
  * `critical_severity`: the severity of problem that merits "CRITICAL" status
  * `warn_query_count`: the number of queries in a single request that merits "WARNING" status
  * `critical_query_count`: the number of queries in a single request that merits "CRITICAL" status
  * `warn_duration_threshold`: how long a query must take in seconds (float) before it's considered "WARNING"
  * `critical_duration_threshold`: how long a query must take in seconds (float) before it's considered "CRITICIAL"